droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 <div class="description"><p>You continue down the winding mountain road, the jagged peaks looming ominously through the fog far above. </p>
 <p>The air grows colder as the road passes through a dark evergreen forest, the thick canopy once more blocking out much of the sky's dim light.
 Here, the road grows narrow, its edges passing above steep, craggy slopes as it winds around a mountain spur.
 The only sounds that follow you are the crunching of fallen leaves and an occasional rustling in the underbrush.</p></div>

-If one of the players has a expert in Perception, or if one of the players passes DC 20 Perception check, add:
+If one of the players has a passive Wisdom (Perception) score of 14 or higher, or if one of the players makes a successful DC 14 Wisdom (Perception) check, add:

 <div class="description"><p>As your footsteps squelch into the old, muddy road, you glimpse a flicker of movement in the underwood: a flash of gray fur, amber eyes, and sharp, white teeth.
 Then, as soon as it appeared, it vanishes, skulking back into the shadows.</p></div>